Skip to main content

 Most adults should test ApoB once a year as part of routine prevention, and every three to six months when starting or adjusting a lipid-lowering medication.
 Stable patients can spread testing to once a year once their target is reached.

-Lifestyle alone can lower ApoB significantly for many patients, especially when insulin resistance and diet are the main drivers.
+Lifestyle alone can lower ApoB significantly for many patients, particularly when insulin resistance and diet are the main drivers.
 For people with genetic patterns or high Lp(a), lifestyle helps but rarely brings ApoB to a safe target without medication support.

 Yes, ApoB matters even if your LDL is normal.
 Studies show that when LDL and ApoB do not match, ApoB is the better predictor of future heart attacks.
 A normal LDL with a high ApoB is one of the most missed patterns in routine care.